bagustris/tutorial-shell/_episodes/04-pipefilter.md

 > You can go forward one screenful by pressing the spacebar,
 > or back one by pressing `b`.
 Press `q` to quit.
 {: .callout}

-Now let's use the `sort` command to sort its contents.
-We will also use the `-n` flag to specify that the sort is numerical instead of alphabetical.
-This does *not* change the file;
-instead, it sends the sorted result to the screen:

 ~~~
 $ sort -n lengths.txt